Section 07: Probability & Statistics

 State Bayes’ Theorem.

-What’s the difference between sensitivity and PPV?
+What’s the difference between the true positive rate and the Positive Predictive Value?

 Bring Bayes questions and screening interpretation issues.